Gerald1973/jptv/README.md

 ## Description

 Wit this software you can access some IPTV channel around the world, depending your M3u provider.
-I did this software to try JavaFX 15 and test the PixelBuffer available form JDK 13.
+I did this software to try JavaFX 15 and test the PixelBuffer available from JDK 13.

 ### Prerequisite

 OpenJDK (Open Java Development Toolkit) must be installed.
-You can download the last version at the following URL:
+You can download the last version (_16 at the time_) at the following URL:
 <https://openjdk.java.net/>

 VIDEOLAN aka VLC must be installed on your computer.